 Q: What’s the best thing about being an intern?

-A: The best part about being an intern is that I have worked with several companies, and I am always trying to learn from them.
-I love meeting new people, and I am always excited about seeing what else I can remember.
+A: The best part about being an intern is that I have worked with several companies and always try to learn from them.
+I love meeting new people and am always excited to see what else I can remember.

 Q: What’s the worst thing about being an intern?